-I joined Hodge Jones & Allen LLP in December 2014 as a new client advisor dealing predominantly with enquiries for the Civil Liberties team.
+I joined Hodge Jones & Allen in December 2014 as a new client advisor dealing predominantly with enquiries for the Civil Liberties team.
 In December 2015 I started my role as a paralegal and completed my period of recognised training at HJA in September 2018.
 I have worked on a variety of cases including deaths in custody claims & inquests; claims for judicial review and actions against the police.

-Prior to joining Hodge Jones & Allen LLP I worked as a paralegal in one of the criminal law teams at GT Stewart Solicitors and as a new client caseworker for Fisher Meredith LLP.
+Prior to joining Hodge Jones & Allen I worked as a paralegal in one of the criminal law teams at GT Stewart Solicitors and as a new client caseworker for Fisher Meredith LLP.
 I also volunteered for various charities including the Howard League for Penal Reform’s legal team and Southwark Citizens Advice Bureau.

 - MA in Criminology & Criminal Justice, King’s College London (Distinction)

 - Legal Practice Course, BPP Law School (Commendation)

 - Maîtrise Universitaire en Droit, Paris I Panthéon-Sorbonne

 - English Law and French Law LLB (Hons), King’s College London

 - Trainee Solicitor at Hodge Jones & Allen, Sep 2016 – Present

 - Paralegal at Hodge Jones & Allen, Dec 2015 – August 2016